sxvvv/sxvvv.github.io/_pages/about.md

 # 📝 Selected Papers
-<p style='text-align: justify;'> My current research focuses on three main areas: <strong>(I)</strong> Addressing the challenges of real-world image restoration and enhancement by identifying and overcoming the limitations of existing learning-based methods. <strong>(II)</strong> Exploring vision problems related to photography, with the goal of producing images of superior visual quality. <strong>(III)</strong> Providing support for the art creation industry and digital asset generation through advancements in AIGC (Artificial Intelligence Generated Content) technology.
+<p style='text-align: justify;'> My current research focuses on three main directions: <strong>(I)</strong> Addressing the challenges of real-world image restoration and enhancement by identifying and overcoming the limitations of existing methods. <strong>(II)</strong> Exploring vision problems related to photography, with the goal of producing images of superior visual quality. <strong>(III)</strong> Providing support for the art creation industry and digital asset generation through advancements in AIGC (Artificial Intelligence Generated Content) technology.
 </p>

 Google Scholar Citation: 600+ (2024.05)